Seirdy/seirdy.one/content/posts/website-best-practices.md

 Soft hyphens are great for splitting up text, but some text should stay together.
 The phrase "10&nbsp;cm", for instance, would flow poorly if "10" and "cm" appeared on separate lines.
 Splitting text becomes especially painful on narrow viewports.
 A non-breaking space keeps the surrounding text from being re-flowed.
 Use the `&nbsp;` HTML entity instead of a space: `10&nbsp;cm`.

-Practical Typography[^9] describes [where to use the non-breaking space](https://briefs.video/videos/is-progressive-enhancement-dead-yet/) in more detail
+<span itemscope itemtype="https://schema.org/Book">{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}</span>[^9] describes [where to use the non-breaking space](https://briefs.video/videos/is-progressive-enhancement-dead-yet/) in more detail

-One exception to Practical Typography's rules: don't use a non-breaking space if it would trigger two-dimensional scrolling on a narrow viewport.
+One exception to the rules from <cite>Practical Typography</cite>: don't use a non-breaking space if it would trigger two-dimensional scrolling on a narrow viewport.
 Between broken text and two-dimensional scrolling, broken text is the lesser evil.
 I personally set a cutoff at 2.5&nbsp;cm (1&nbsp;inch) at 125% zoom.

 ### Pictures of text